-Our private client team offers a confidential and personal service to clients, helping them review their affairs and advising on all aspects of personal wealth, giving them and their dependants peace of mind.
+Our team of private client lawyers offers a confidential and personal service to clients, helping them review their affairs and advising on all aspects of personal wealth, giving them and their dependants peace of mind.

 Our lawyers are on hand to offer you legal advice whatever your circumstances, whether they involve personal events, corporate transactions or making provision for company employees.
 It is important to seek specialist advice on the following areas:

 Some 60% of people die without a Will.
 The rules of intestacy which apply can lead to unexpected results and unnecessary distress for the family.
 As well as ensuring that your estate passes to those whom you intend, which can be very important in cases of a subsequent marriage, we can help to save Inheritance Tax with some simple ideas which can be included in a Will.

 We are experienced in dealing with all aspects of estate administration in a proactive and efficient manner in the sad event of a personal loss.
 This will include the application to HM Revenue & Customs, the Court to obtain probate and the preparation and submission of all necessary tax returns.

 If through accident or illness someone becomes unable to manage their affairs and they have not made a Power of Attorney whilst they had the capacity to do so, it can be impossible for the family to manage their affairs without a long and costly application to the Court of Protection.

 Making a Power of Attorney gives you the peace of mind that if the worst should happen, your family can immediately assist you by managing your finances, paying your bills and dealing with your property.
 We cannot over emphasise the importance of making a Power of Attorney whilst you are still able so that you and your family are prepared for whatever lies ahead.